rinrinne/install-shared-rbenv/README.md

 Same as install.

-If `RBENV_ROOT` is already exist as directory, `install-shared-rbenv.sh` will update rbenv and plugins then install ruby with `RBENV_VERSION`.
+If `RBENV_ROOT` is already exist as directory, `install-shared-rbenv` will update rbenv and plugins then install ruby with `RBENV_VERSION`.

 FAQ
 ===========================